Alex Sapir: Career

 In February 2025, Alex Sapir's company replaced Highgate Hotels with Crescent Hotel Management to operate the NoMo Soho hotel in New York City.
 This change, which became effective on March 15, was intended to improve service and reduce management fees, as Crescent would initially charge 1.5% compared to Highgate's 3%.

+In April 2026, The Sapir Organization, led by Chairman and CEO Alex Sapir, was announced as a development partner with The Trump Organization, Archi Group, Biograpi Living, Blox Group, and Finvest Georgia in the new development Trump Tower Tbilisi.
+Designed by Gensler, the tower is planned to reach approximately 70 stories, making it the tallest building in Georgia, and serves as the centerpiece of the roughly $2 billion "Tbilisi Downtown" development, a six-tower, 600,000-square-meter mixed-use complex offering luxury residences, retail, dining, and hotel space.
+Sapir said, "Returning to Georgia for the first time since I was five years old was an emotional experience for me.
+It reminded me of how deep my connection to the country runs and inspired me to think about how I could contribute in a meaningful way.
+I am extremely proud and honored to be building our second Trump building in the country where my parents were born and raised.
+I believe the most powerful impact I can make is through transformative development and bringing global luxury real estate to Georgia—building on the vision and development philosophy the Sapir family and brand have pursued for decades."
+The project marked The Sapir Organization's first international commercial development, expanding a firm that has overseen more than $7 billion in residential, hospitality, and commercial real estate primarily in New York City and Miami.

 Family dispute

 In July 2020, Alex Sapir filed a lawsuit against his relatives, the Rotem brothers, seeking $100 million in damages.
 The conflict arose from an ongoing family dispute regarding the control and ownership of certain assets within the Sapir Organization.
 In November 2022, Alex Sapir and Rotem Rosen settled their long-standing legal disputes after a court ruling dismissed Rosen's $103 million claim from Tamir Sapir's estate.
 The settlement followed multiple lawsuits, including a $100 million lawsuit filed by Sapir against Rosen for alleged theft of funds and insider trading.

 Philanthropy

 Alex is involved in philanthropy, supporting causes such as the Make-a-Wish Foundation, where he founded the Tamir Sapir Basketball Fund, St. Jude Children's Hospital, the American Cancer Society, the Western Wall Heritage Foundation, and Shaare Zedek Medical Center in Jerusalem.